openid/eKYC-IDA/openid-connect-4-identity-assurance.md

     * The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in (#userclaims).
     * The `derived_claims` element MAY also contain other End-User Claims derived from the electronically signed object described in the evidence array member it is part of, such as elements of an advanced electronic signature described under eIDAS used to uniquely link the signed object to the signatory.
     * Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].
-    * When it is present the `derived_claims` element MAY NOT be empty.
+    * When it is present the `derived_claims` element MUST NOT be empty.

 ### Attachments {#attachments}